alamdave/azure-database-migration531/README.md

 In this documentation, we describe our experience with setting up geo-replication, orchestrating a planned failover, and performing a failback for our production Azure SQL Database.
 This process includes:

-## Step 1: Setting Up Geo-Replication
+1. **Setting Up Geo-Replication**

    - We initiated the setup of geo-replication for our production Azure SQL Database.
    - This involved creating a synchronized replica of our primary database on a separate SQL server located in a different geographical region from our primary database server.
    - The geographical separation bolsters redundancy and resilience, minimizing shared risks.

 ## Failover Server

 - **Database Name**: av-sql-failover
 - **Server**: West-Europe

-## Step 2: Simulating Planned Failover
+2. **Simulating Planned Failover**

    - To simulate real-world challenges and test the failover strategy, we orchestrated a planned failover to the secondary region.
    - This act transitioned operations to the secondary copy, and we evaluated the availability and data consistency of the failover database.
    - The failover process allowed us to ensure that our systems can maintain operations in the event of a primary region outage.

-## Step 3: Performing Failback
+3. **Performing Failback**

    - Following the failover testing, we performed a failback to the primary region.
    - This demonstrated the cyclical nature of our failover strategy, ensuring that our systems could seamlessly return to the primary region once it became available again.

 By going through these steps, including setting up geo-replication, orchestrating a planned failover, and performing a failback, we have enhanced the resilience and availability of our database system.
 This experience has provided valuable insights into our disaster recovery capabilities and preparedness.